 Can Psychology Answer The Question: Why Do We Dream?

-As you curl up under your duvet, lay your head on your pillow, and slowly drift off to sleep, your heart rate gradually slows, and your temperature drops.
-Fast forward about 90 minutes, and you will fall into the rapid eye movement (REM) stage of sleep, which is when our most vivid dreams occur, although dreams can be experienced during any stage of sleep.
+As you lay your head on your pillow and slowly drift off to sleep, your heart rate tends to gradually slow and your temperature usually drops.
+Approximately 90 minutes later, you will likely fall into the rapid eye movement (REM) stage of sleep, which is when our most vivid dreams tend to occur, although dreams can be experienced during any stage of sleep.

 All humans and many mammals dream, although not everybody remembers their dreams when they wake up.
-If you sleep for six to eight hours per night, you will most likely experience four or five separate REM periods, all of which are dream-filled.
-You may have found yourself wondering if your dream means anything, and you might even have wondered why we dream at all.
-Well, you are not alone.
-Psychologists have been trying to answer these questions for years, with several theories proposed, yet no definite conclusions reached.
+If you sleep for six to eight hours per night, you will most likely experience four to six separate REM periods.
+You may have found yourself wondering if your dreams mean anything, and you might even have wondered why we dream at all.
+Psychologists have been trying to answer these questions for years, with several theories proposed yet no definite conclusions reached.

 Our Dreams Are Fascinating, Yet Often Inexplicable Phenomena